 Returning down the small, gravel road provided some different perspectives and yielded the next two images.
 I cropped a blueish grey building on the right-hand side of the frame.
 This helps to direct a viewer’s eye to the left, and creates a leading line formed by the water.
 I incorporated a ‘bottom bar’ of green grass to frame the photograph and direct the viewer’s eye toward the horizon.
 I then made sure to visually stack the grey buildings in the background so they would act as a single visual unit.
 I adjusted my focal length so the cloud detail would not be cropped.

-The final image I captured before leaving Indian Cove is the photograph above.
+The final image I captured before leaving Indian Harbour is the photograph above.
 I positioned the blue and red chairs in the bottom right-hand corner to help accentuate the angles of the chair arms, which were pointing out to the sea.
 In my mind this creates a feeling of expectancy for a viewer.
 One can almost imagine walking up to one of those chairs and sitting down to enjoy the idyllic scene.
 In this case I left a lot of sky to help create a feeling of openness.
 The expanse of blue sky also serves to direct a viewer’s eye down to the colour and details below.

 It took less than 10 minutes to capture all of the images in this article…time that was quite enjoyable!